knyga/moniker-native/README.md

 # Moniker #

 A random name generator for Node.js.
+Could be used with React Native.

 ## Synopsis ##